SiboXu/data_viz/projects/nasa_fireballs/README.md

 #### About this data viz:

-- A Tableau Dashboard using public datasets below.
+A Tableau Dashboard using public datasets is shown as below.
 You can find each Tableau Workbook that I used within the "Workbook" directory in this dirctory.
 Feel free to check out charts/map of the dashboards below, and download any workbook that interests you.

 #### Dashboard: